Rocco-Gossmann/go_sqliteutils/README.md

 # Go SqliteUtils

-A small lib to help with keeping track of an SQLite-Databases bersion and upgrades.
+A small lib to help with keeping track of an SQLite-Databases version and upgrades.
-It is inspired by how IndexedDB handles it's structural upgrades.
+It is inspired by how IndexedDB in the Browser handles it's structural upgrades.

 # install
 ```bash